eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## III.
 Frontend Development Progress

-### Current Status: Core Angular App Stable, Playwright Configured, E2E Test Fixes Remaining
+### Current Status: Core Angular App Stable, Playwright Configured, Register E2E Tests Passing

 The Angular application is now compiling, serving, and rendering correctly, including SSR.
 Client-side routing for deep links (`/auth/login`) is also fully functional.
-Playwright is set up, but tests are failing due to a system dependency issue for WebKit and assertion mismatches for Chromium/Firefox.
+Playwright is set up, and E2E tests for the registration component are passing for Chromium and Firefox.
+WebKit has been removed from the Playwright configuration as Safari compatibility is not a requirement.

-**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form.
+**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` shows 8 passed tests.

 ### Completed Tasks: